pidster/docs.docker.com/README.md

         $ make build-images

+8. Run the server locally to test and review your changes.

+        $ make serve

-8. Release to the subfolder (created if it doesn't exist).
+9. Release to the subfolder (created if it doesn't exist).

         $ make release

-9. Optionally, check for new or updated bucket.
+10. Optionally, check for new or updated bucket.

         $ aws s3 ls s3://$AWS_S3_BUCKET/
                                    PRE article-img/